kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 	 read tcp 127.0.0.1:XXXXX->127.0.0.1:5432: read: connection reset by peer #6

 After some soul searching and a cup of tea, perhaps it has something to do with how the **connections are pooled to the database**.
-Unfortunately it means a [heavy refactor from *sql.DB to *pgxpool.Pool where context](https://github.com/nikitsenka/bank-go/pull/7/files) needs to be added.
+Unfortunately it meant a [refactor from *sql.DB to *pgxpool.Pool where context](https://github.com/nikitsenka/bank-go/pull/7/files) needs to be added.

 <img src="https://s.natalian.org/2021-04-14/moments-later.webp" alt="moments later">

-Some moments later, it's up and running.
 Yes!
 The errors have gone away.
 It also appears much faster.
-Whatever **pgxpool** is doing, it seems to be working!
+Whatever **pgxpool** (limiting connections to the database?) is doing, it seems to be working!

 # Time to race!

-Java does take a few seconds to get going...
+Java does take a few seconds to get going to generate the machine code under the hood...

 <a href="https://s.natalian.org/2021-04-14/java.png">
 <img src="https://s.natalian.org/2021-04-14/java.png">